raisepartner/jupyter-notebooks/README.md

 - [jupyter-base](jupyter-base/README.md):
-  Minimal image for building other jupyter images, based on the official python image
+  Minimal base image for building other jupyter images, based on the official python image.